 This course is an introduction to the fundamentals of International Relations.
 It covers basic concepts and key issues of the subject.
 By examining the theoretical literature and empirical research, this course will lay the theoretical groundwork for explaining the principle sources of behavior of states in international relations and their consequences for international conflict and cooperation.
-It considers various theoretical approaches to key policy areas, including why and how states use force, why states cooperate, the politics of international conflicts, and challenges for the contemporary world order.
+It considers various theoretical approaches to key policy areas, including why and how states use force, why states cooperate, and challenges for the contemporary world order.